compodoc/website/src/docs/jsdoc-tags.md

 function processTarget(target:string):number;
 ```

-- ```@ignore```
+-   `@ignore`, `@internal`

-The @ignore tag indicates that a symbol in your code should never appear in the documentation.
+These tags indicate that a symbol in your code should never appear in the documentation.

-It works inside a class, component or injectable, but also for the entire component.
+`@ignore` works inside a class, component or injectable, but also for the entire component.

 ```js
 /**